-I confess that I sometimes struggle with the truth that God is reliable.
+Do you ever struggle with the truth that God is reliable?

-And Thomas wasn't the only one.
-Jesus was constantly asking his apostles why they doubted and why they had little faith.
+Thomas wasn't the only one.
+Jesus was constantly asking his followers why they doubted and had such little faith.

 Like Thomas, we all tend to be stuck in the material world.
 We want visible, touchable, solid proof.
 We've been scammed by politicians, businesses, and sometimes even friends or relatives.